 Savings accounts are used for setting aside money for larger expenses, such as a vacation or establishing an emergency fund.

 - Have multiple savings accounts for different purposes.
-One savings account should be viewed as more “long-term” and not be touched under any circumstance beyond what you have designated – such as saving for a trip or large purchase.
-The other savings account should not be used often but can be accessed more frequently in emergencies or sudden unexpected costs such as a car breaking down or a hospital stay.
+One savings account should be viewed as more “long-term”.
+That account should not be touched under any circumstance beyond what you have designated – such as saving for a trip or large purchase.
+The other savings account should not be used often but can be accessed more frequently.
+For example in emergencies or for sudden unexpected costs such as a car breaking down or a hospital stay.

 - Research which bank offers the best accommodations for you and your finances.
 There is an abundance of physical and digital banks that offer varying benefits, such as waived monthly fees, no overdraft fees, higher transaction limits, and higher interest.
 Do your research and compare which works best for you.

 Most people have a checking account, and some even have savings accounts; however, many are not adequately leveraging tools to take control of their finances with the proper account setups.
 Have a budget, and create a plan.
 Depending on your expenses, create a designated amount to place into savings each month – and remember your bank’s limits.
 Understanding the difference between a checking and savings account and the unique requirements involved with each can help you toward a successful financial future.